CHLA 450U: Latinx in Education: Cite Your Sources

 Your instructor may require a particular style.
 If there is not an assigned style, then choose a style and be consistent with that style throughout your work.

-See the library guide, Manage Citations with Zotero, Mendeley, and EndNote, on how to use these tools.
+See the library guide, Manage Citations with Zotero, on how to use this tool.
 The Library provides workshops and support for Zotero.